 You put a whole block of water packed tofu into the box.
 Then the lid gives gentle pressure to the tofu, pushing out the liquid.
 The liquid stays contained in the box, so that it’s easy to drain it off afterwards.

-You can use the box to marinate the tofu as well, but I don’t recommend that.
+You can use the box to marinate as well, but I don’t recommend that.